sercankulcu/sercankulcu.github.io/_memory/2009-05-23-the-letter-left-my-pocket.md

 That is probably why the moment stayed.

 Once the letter left my pocket, the thought was no longer only mine.

+## Inside The Letter Left My Pocket

+The day probably looked forgettable from outside, which makes its survival more interesting.
+A minor detail can be more faithful than a grand summary.

+The smallness is not a weakness.
+It is the reason the memory can remain exact.
+I think the truth of the memory lives exactly in that uneven size.